GuilhermeRossato/Sensor-Tracker-App/README.md

 		- Components: Small angular app sections of the project, containing some static resources, controllers and services.
 		- Utils: reusable helper methods for the frontend

+## Notification

+Every 15 seconds the server analizes (via a internal cron job) the last 15 seconds of measurements and if it detects that one or more measurements are outside the expected values it will send a external notification to let the user know something is amiss.

+The notifications are created and routed through [Pushbullet](https://www.pushbullet.com/) API.
+Make sure you configure the API key to send messages and receive notifications:

+1. Register and retrieve your [Access Token](https://www.pushbullet.com/#settings)
+2. Put your Pushbullet Access Token in your local enviroment variables, naming it `PUSHBULLET_ACCESS_TOKEN`
+3. Optioanlly download pushbullet to your browser, android or iOS to receive the notifications.
+4. Run this application, it will retrieve your access token via `process.env.PUSHBULLET_ACCESS_TOKEN`;

+The server will send to the endpoint (`https://api.pushbullet.com`) a warning message everytime it detects that one or more measurements are outside the expected values.

+-If you are testing locally, you can edit `./utils/cronMeasureMocker.js`'s `outlierChance` to something close to 0.5, which will more-or-less guarantee you get a notification every 15 seconds.

 ## Testing

 Mocha (testing) and Chai (assertion / expectancy) modules are used for testing, to test every aspect of the application you can do the following: